 The Transfer Program permits employees to transfer from one position to another without competitive examination, within the specific classification groupings listed in Exhibit L 3.
-Utilization of the Transfer Program is at the department's discretion; if used, all transfer opportunities will be announced in the weekly Job Bulletin published by Human Resources for a minimum of two (2) weeks.
+Utilization of the Transfer Program is at the department's discretion.
 An employee wishing to transfer must meet the minimum qualifications for the position desired, and must possess any certificates, licenses, education and experience required for that position.
 Interested employees will be interviewed by the appointing authority, who may request that candidates submit paperwork for the interview.
 Depending on the number of interested employees, the appointing authority may conduct a screening prior to the interviews.